stanleyyang123/getdata-012/README.md

 consistent namins scheme.
 We replace `mean` and `std` by their capitalized version and remove parenthesis in column names.

-Both data sets are save to a file.
+Both data sets are save to a file: `dataset.txt` and `tidyset.txt` (this is the one that answers requirement 5).